medplum/medplum/packages/docs/docs/careplans/reference-ranges.md

 In on our previous guide about [creating diagnostic services catalog](./diagnostic-catalog), we described the importance of the [`ObservationDefinition`](/docs/api/fhir/resources/observationdefinition) resource for storing metadata about the [`Observations`](/docs/api/fhir/resources/observation) produced by the test.
 This metadata is not just for ensuring data correctness, but also a key component in assisting providers with data interpretation.

-A core part of interpreting results of this metadata is the definition of **reference ranges**, sets of [`Observation`](/docs/api/fhir/resources/observation) values that share a diagnostic interpretation.
+A core part of interpreting results of this metadata is the definition of **reference ranges**, sets of [`Observation`](/docs/api/fhir/resources/observation) values that share a **diagnostic interpretation**.
+While medical directors will always have the final say on any interpretation, incorporating reference ranges into your catalog can streamline their workflow.

 In this guide, we'll take a closer look at how administrators can use the [`ObservationDefinition`](/docs/api/fhir/resources/observationdefinition) resource to define these ranges of interest.
 We'll cover the following key areas: